nasa/fprime/docs/UsersGuide/dev/code-style.md

 4. Avoid multiple inheritance paths that derive from a common base class a.k.a [the diamond problem](https://www.cprogramming.com/tutorial/virtual_inheritance.html)

-A normal usage for multiple-inheritance and virtual-inheritance in F´ is to setup [interfaces](https://en.wikipedia.org/wiki/Interface_(Java)) as is often done in Java.
+Normal usage for multiple and virtual types of inheritance in F´ is to set up [interfaces](https://en.wikipedia.org/wiki/Interface_(Java)) as is often done in Java.
 This consists of a virtual C++ base class defining only functions.
 An F´ class or component would then use multiple-inheritance to inherit those function definitions with the intent of implementing them.
 This can be used to bridge autocoded F´ functionality and C++ functionality.
-For example, a component can supply F´ port call functionality to supporting classes through this style interfaces.
+For example, a component can supply F´ port call functionality to supporting classes through this style of interface.

 ## Python